cdl-geneseo/command-line/sections/12-editing-from-the-command-line.md

 ```console
 $ vim filename.txt
 ```
+(Like `code`, the `vim` command can be used either to open a file or create one.
+The same caveat discussed on the previous page applies here: the file doesn't exist in your filesystem until you save it.
+If you exit without saving, you won't find anything there.)

 The editor will open in the terminal.
 To begin editing, type the letter `i` (for "insert").
 This puts your editor in "Insert" mode.

 Type a line of text: for example,